Bealby/lisa-fairfield/README.md

 - “Casting agents mainly seek information on: Naturalness, Personality, Professionalism, Well-rounded, Training”

-- “To have an online presence so that casting directors, producers and directors who are interested can learn more about you.”
+- “It is essential to have an online presence so that casting directors, producers an directors who are interested can learn more about you.”

 A graph below illustrates features to implement, valued with importance against
 viability: